silentorb/marloth-story/books/fairytale/part5.md

 "Well don't thank us all at once." said Fugue.

 James turned to the librarian.
-"They are all destroyed, aren't they?"
+"They are all destroyed now, right?"

 "I think so, though it will take some time to be sure.
 If an hour has passed and the fever hasn't left her then we should probably administer